tw4l/bitarchivist.net/src/pages/pages/index/index.md

 Before working professionally as a software developer, I developed and implemented digital preservation programs as Digital Preservation Librarian at [Concordia University](https://concordia.ca/) and Digital Archivist at the [Canadian Centre for Architecture](https://cca.qc.ca).

-I also maintain several free and open source software projects that support digital preservation and curation activities, including [Brunnhilde](https://github.com/tw4l/brunnhilde), [Bulk Reviewer](https://github.com/bulk-reviewer/bulk-reviewer), and [METSFlask](https://github.com/tw4l/metsflask), and enjoy software development using programming languages and frameworks like Python, Django, Flask, JavaScript, and Vue.js.
+I also maintain several free and open source software projects that support digital preservation and curation activities, including [Brunnhilde](https://github.com/tw4l/brunnhilde) and [Bulk Reviewer](https://github.com/bulk-reviewer/bulk-reviewer), and enjoy software development using programming languages and frameworks like Python, Django, Flask, JavaScript/TypeScript, and Vue.js.

-I am a recipient of a [2019 NDSA Individual Innovation Award (since renamed to NDSA Excellence Award)](https://ndsa.org/2019/10/16/ndsa-announces-winners-of-2019-innovation-awards.html) and was a 2018 Summer Fellow at the [Library Innovation Lab](https://lil.law.harvard.edu/) at Harvard University.
+I am a recipient of a [2019 NDSA Excellence Award (originally named to NDSA Individual Innovation Award)](https://ndsa.org/2019/10/16/ndsa-announces-winners-of-2019-innovation-awards.html) and was a 2018 Summer Fellow at the [Library Innovation Lab](https://lil.law.harvard.edu/) at Harvard University.

 Some of my interests and areas of expertise include:

 * Digital architecture and design records
 * Management of sensitive information in digital archives
 * Environmental sustainability of digital preservation
+* Web archiving
 * Digital preservation and curation workflows
 * Digital forensics
-* Web archiving
 * Digital preservation repository system planning and design

 Interviews, mentions of my work, and examples of my software in use include: